 What should I feed the mother and how often?

-After whelping, she may not want to eat very much for twenty-four to forty-eight hours.
-She should regain her appetite within 2 days.
+After whelping, the mother dog may not want to eat very much for twenty-four to forty-eight hours.
+She should regain her appetite within two days.
 It is recommended to feed her frequently, gradually increasing the amount per meal as her milk production increases and as her puppies grow.

 Is it necessary to feed the mother milk or a milk substitute while she is lactating?

 No. If a good veterinary-recommended premium diet is being fed, water is all that is necessary.
-Be sure to consult with your veterinarian before giving any nutritional supplements or vitamins to your pet or her pups.
+Be sure to consult with your veterinarian before giving any nutritional supplements or vitamins to the mother dog or her pups.

 What is an appropriate diet?

 Your veterinarian can advise you regarding suitable, highly nutritious, energy dense complete foods.
 The diet of all pregnant or lactating females should contain optimal levels of the omega-3 fatty acid, DHA, as discussed above.
 Toy and small breed dogs often prefer canned foods while the larger breeds often do better on dried food.